User Tools (skip):

 The Biomedical Ethics Unit of McGill University, Montreal, was established in 1996 with the aim of supporting scholarly research, clinical services, teaching and public outreach.
-Members of the unit have backgrounds in law, sociology, molecular genetics, history, medicine, and philosophy, and are cross-appointmented through Social Studies of Medicine, Family Medicine, Experimental Medicine, and Human Genetics.
+Members of the unit have backgrounds in law, sociology, molecular genetics, history, medicine, and philosophy with cross-appointments in Social Studies of Medicine, Family Medicine, Experimental Medicine, Human Genetics, Sociology, and the Department of Epidemiology, Biostatistics and Occupational Health.

-We offer a Master’s degree with a specialization in biomedical ethics, upper level undergraduate and graduate level courses, and PhD / postdoctoral supervision.
+We offer a Master's Specialization in biomedical ethics, graduate level courses, and PhD / postdoctoral supervision.
 Former students have pursued successful careers in academia, consulting, medicine, law, and government.

 Our faculty pursue research on the ethics of human research, clinical practice, public health, and medical innovation.
 Our research is funded by various public granting agencies, including the CIHR, NIH, and FRSQ.